 Painting is a humbling experience.
 I have learnt that it is only through patience, thoughtfulness and an understanding of the tools and materials involved that I could ever hope to achieve a completeness and quality of finish that would finally allow me to set down my brushes with any kind of satisfaction.

 In search of the miraculous: Art tells us to look no further but rather, Look!

 Painting is a way of seeing, an attempt to recall to mind the poetry of life, a poetry whose appreciation and recognition is, more often than not, hidden beneath a veneer of the habitual and the ordinary.

-Art unveils in a manner appropriate to its mode of expression a facet of the common place heightened to the imminence and reality of experience renewed; a peak experience as Colin Wilson calls it, divested from the short sighted preoccupations of immediate physical and emotional concerns.
+Art unveils in a manner appropriate to its mode of expression a facet of the common place heightened to the imminence and reality of experience renewed; it is a kind of peak experience, divested from the short-sighted preoccupations of immediate physical and emotional concerns.
 It has the potential to bring us home.

 I have a blog where I put down and expand upon my thoughts about art, artists, and my process.
 I regularily update it with new sketches, drawings and other art related interests.

 If you are interested in a more indepth look into what I am about, I invite you all to come and visit me there anytime.